pedroalexandrevieira/BelicaAssassina/README.md

 # BelicaAssassina

 BelicaAssassina is a challenge by Academia de Código bootcamp.
+This project is a game similar to space invaders.
 The goal is to develop a group game in 10 days.

 **Technologies**